 Fact #3: China is cutting imports from everywhere.
 The US is in the same boat as everyone else.

 Some folks I chatted with seemed to believe that if the US cut its exports, other countries would simply pick up the slack.
 But in today’s international coal market, there are no winners, only losers: the entire seaborne coal market has seen shipments plummet and profits vanish.
 Australia’s coal mining sector is in a shambles, with massive job losses across the entire sector and coal boom towns turning into ghost towns.
-Indonesia’s exports are slumping, with an anticipated 17 percent decline anticipated for 2016 alone.
+Indonesia’s exports are slumping, with a 17 percent decline anticipated for 2016 alone.
 Exports from British Columbia’s Ridley coal terminal have been in freefall, with further declines in the offing for 2016.

 The big reason, again, is China.
 With domestic consumption falling, China has taken aggressive steps to protect its own coal industry from imports, both by levying coal import tariffs and by imposing quality controls on imports.
 At the same time, the country is channeling some industries inland, away from smog-choked coastal cities (and also away from import markets).
 It’s also forcing cutbacks in coal consumption in the coastal provinces, where imports are most competitive.
 The result: Chinese customs data shows that imports last November were down more than 50 percent from January 2014.